isomerpages/nlb-mobile-guide/spotlight/wellbeing/lookingtorecruit.md

 Source: <a href="https://www.youtube.com/watch?v=tMpTE3Cn2Zs" target="_blank">The Future of HR 2020</a> (2019, Nov 20).
 KPMG US.

 <h5>3.What is People Analytics? | AIHR Learning Bite by AIHR - Academy to Innovate HR</h5>
 In this video, find out more about people analytics and its potential to benefit your company.
-The availability of HR data and analytical capabilities provided by new technologies have contributed to the rise in its popularity and there has also been evidence of a return on investment when using this.
+The availability of HR data and analytical capabilities provided by new technologies have contributed to the rise in its popularity, and there has also been evidence of a return on investment when using this.
 <div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/B4EqhvSuv4o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 Source: <a href="https://www.youtube.com/watch?v=B4EqhvSuv4o" target="_blank">What is People Analytics? | AIHR Learning Bite </a> (Sep 18, 2019).
 AIHR Learning Bite.